'Radical' COVID Testing Plan Could Offer A 'Return To Normal,' Journalist Says

 There are downsides.
 There are going to be situations in which someone takes one of these rapid tests, gets a negative, goes and sees someone they love, and it turns out they were contagious.
 That is going to happen.
 The thing is, that already happens now.
 And we're not catching a huge percentage of the infections.
 This is really kind of a crucial thing to understand: We don't even really know how to estimate the ratio between cases we can confirm with the PCR test and the number of people who have actually been infected.
 Maybe we're catching 5% of the cases.
 Maybe we're catching 10, maybe we're catching 20%.
 Maybe it's 50% in some places and 2% in other places.
 What we do know is there are a lot more infections than there are confirmed cases.
 That is absolutely clear at this point, based on the antibody testing that's been done in hard-hit places in New York and in other areas.

-On how the federal government would need to do a WWII-style production blitz to make hundreds of millions rapid-result, saliva-strip tests available
+On how the federal government would need to do a WWII-style production blitz to make hundreds of millions of rapid-result, saliva-strip tests available

 On a technical level, some of these tests already exist, half a dozen companies are working on something like this.
 The big problem is in order to scale up a lab technology to something that would be distributed to hundreds of millions of people all the time, you kind of need the government's muscle ... and go on a World War II-style production blitz.